camp0/aiengine/README.md

 Contributing to AIEngine
 -------------------------

-AIEngine is under the terms of GPLv2 and is under develop.
+AIEngine is develop with c++11/14 standard and is under the terms of GPLv2.

 Check out the AIEngine source with